jina-ai/executor-text-tfidfencoder/README.md

 	docker build -t executor-text-tfidfencoder-image .
 	```

-1. Use `my-dummy-executor-image` in your codes
+1. Use `executor-text-tfidfencoder` in your code

 	```python
 	from jina import Flow